SorenHeinze/arduino-meal-proposer/README.md

 **Solution**:
 Let modern technology help you remember all the other things you can cook and take away one of these everyday struggles.

+**What you'll get**:
+When you have finished this project, a cool looking blue glowing LCD display will show a randomly picked meal.

+If you don't like it, just press the "next"-button and another (random) meal will be displayed.

+If you like it, press the "ok"-button and a list with the ingrediences will be shown.

+Since one often has more time at the weekend to prepare more elaborated meals, these are distinguished from weekday meals.

 **Comments**:
 I used an Arduino, two buttons and a LCD display.
 Details of the setup can be found in "00_arduino_setup.txt"

 The actual program to be uploaded to the arduino is "meal_proposer.ino" in the respective folder (you may have guessed this ;) ).

+The definitions of the meals and the lists with the ingrediences need to be filled in the code that will be uploaded to the arduino.
+Two examples are given in the code.

 The Arduino I used had a limited working memory.
 At the same time I have quite long strings (the lists with the ingrediences for each meal).
 It was not possible to hold all this information at the same time in the working memory.
 Thus I have to swap information from the flash-memory into the working memory just when it is needed.